DougHennig/DeployFox/Doc/Documentation.md

 Digitally signs a file.
 The settings are the path for the file to sign and the description to apply.
 This task uses SignTool.exe, which is included with DeployFox, and the settings stored in the Options dialog (discussed below).

 ### BuildSetupInno
 Builds a setup executable from an Inno Setup script file.
-The settings are the path for the script file.
+The settings are the path for the script file and optionally a log file to output the build process to.
 Inno Setup, which you can download from <a href="https://jrsoftware.org/isinfo.php" target="_blank">https://jrsoftware.org/isinfo.php</a>, must be installed.

 ## Expressions and variables
 Most settings can either be a literal value (such as "C:\SomePath\SomeFile.png") or an expression.
 To distinguish them, an expression is surrounded with curly braces; for example, "{fullpath('SomeFile.png')}."